richtastic/ff/src/3DR/wiki/app.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- new set of images to test process more
+5-10 images

 BIGGEST TASKS:
-	- initial P - nonlinear flips a bunch of points to behind

 	- factor graphs & inference algorithm - bayesian network -> factor graph

 	- groups/pairs not propagating into blank areas (may need guidance?)